The Return (1980 film): Plot

-While stopping with her father at a gas station late one night in a small New Mexico town called Little Creek, a young girl wanders the empty main street of the town.
+While stopping with her father at a gas station late one night in a small New Mexico town called Little Creek in 1955, a young girl wanders the empty main street of the town.
 She meets a local boy, and both are soon mesmerized by a column of light from above.
 The light disappears and the girl runs back to her father's car, and they soon leave.

 Twenty-five years later, the town's deputy marshal Wayne is investigating a strange case of cattle mutilations with few leads to follow.
 His efforts are soon hampered by Jennifer, a scientist from California, who is overseeing a geology project in the area.
-As the two disagree over the mutilations and their possible causes, they find themselves attracted to each another in a seemingly familiar way as if they share some unknown bond.
+As the two disagree over the mutilations and their possible causes, they find themselves attracted to one another in a seemingly familiar way as if they share some unknown bond.
 They discover that they were the children who had met in Little Creek.
 Wayne stayed and became a police officer while Jennifer returned to California and worked for her father's company.
 Jennifer claims that she has always felt a strange urge to return.